AdyGCode/SaaS-BED-Notes/Session-06/S06-Using-Scramble-to-Document-an-API.md

 On your own machines you may download it from the [Postman Downloads](https://postman.com/downloads) pages, and then install the application wherever you wish.

-> Alternatively we will provide a version in the Laravel 6 project available from the [NMTAFE Laragon V6](https://github.com/AdyGCode/NMTAFE-Laragon-v6) GitHub repository.
+> Alternatively we will provide a version in the Laragon 6 project available from the [NMTAFE Laragon V6](https://github.com/AdyGCode/NMTAFE-Laragon-v6) GitHub repository.
 This may NOT be the most up to date version of the software.

 Once installed open Postman.